kurocode25/bottle-sample-app/README.md

 + jinja2

 ### Setting Database
 This application use Maria DB or MySQL.
-Please crate user and databses for application.
+Please create user and databses for application.